benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 <h4>Wrapping up</h4>

-<p>There is a good amount of community support for both draft designs,
+<p>There is a fair amount of community support for both draft designs,
 particularly the more user-facing proposal for file embedding.
-Many developers are already using third-party file-embedding libraries to simplify their deployments, and these efforts will standardize that tooling.
-It seems likely that the designs will be refined and turned into full <a href="https://research.swtch.com/proposals">proposals</a>.
-With <a href="https://lwn.net/Articles/820217/">Go 1.15</a> coming out in a few days, it's possible these proposals would be ready for Go 1.16 (due out in six months), but if there needs to be another round of feedback &mdash; for example, regarding the problems with extension interfaces &mdash; it is more likely to be included in Go 1.17.</p>
+Many developers are already using third-party file-embedding libraries to simplify their deployments and these efforts will standardize that tooling.
+It seems likely that the designs will be refined and turned into full proposals.
+With <a href="/Articles/820217/">Go 1.15</a> coming out in a few days, it's possible these proposals would be ready for Go 1.16 (due out in six months), but if there needs to be another round of feedback &mdash; for example, regarding the problems with extension interfaces &mdash; it is more likely to be included in Go 1.17 in a year's time.</p>

-<p>In a future article we hope to look at another recent Go draft design
+<p>In a future article, we plan to look at another recent Go draft design
 that aims to <a
 href="https://go.googlesource.com/proposal/+/522400e00c82921a68bed78611cfb0ff3c014140/design/draft-fuzzing.md">standardize
 fuzz testing</a>.
 That design proposes adding "<a